Polihale Coast Beach

-Nestled on the westernmost end of Kauai, Polihale State Park is a rugged beach area that encompasses a broad expanse of white sand, over 15 miles long in fact.
+Nestled on the westernmost end of Kauai, Polihale State Park is a rugged beach area encompassing a broad white sand expanse over 15 miles long.
 The longest stretch of beach in Hawaii.

-Many locals drive here and on the beach with their 4WD.
-Most suggest using a four-wheel-drive vehicle to access the beach.
-Since, once you get there, you'll need to brave bumpy roads, dunes, and sometimes muddy paths.
+Many locals drive here and on the beach with their 4WD, and most suggest using a four-wheel-drive vehicle to access the beach.
+Since once you get there, you'll need to brave bumpy roads, dunes, and sometimes muddy paths.
 You can find rental agencies to rent a 4WD.

-The northern end of this beach ends in cliffs that drop into the Pacific Ocean, while its southern end ends abruptly at Queen’s Pond, which is protected by an offshore reef and a breakwater.
-The water around the Queen’s pond is calm and shallow most of the time, making it an ideal place for swimming and snorkeling as well as fishing and boating.
+The beach's northern end ends in cliffs that drop into the Pacific Ocean, while its southern end ends abruptly at Queen's Pond, protected by an offshore reef and a breakwater.
+The water around the Queen's pond is primarily calm and shallow, making it an ideal place for swimming, snorkeling, fishing, and boating.